-Hence, the Philippine Government offers different types of visas to people depending upon their specific reasons for visiting the country.
+The Philippine Government offers different types of visas to foreigners depending upon their specific reasons for visiting the country.

-Travelers are therefore encouraged to explore the different categories of permits offered by the Philippine authorities.
-This will help to determine whether or not travelers need to obtain a visa prior to their visit and which authorization best suits their travel needs.
+Japanese nationals are therefore encouraged to explore the several categories of permits offered by the Philippine authorities.
+This will help to determine whether or not they need to obtain a visa in order to enter the Philippines and which authorization best suits their circumstances.

-There are two main categories of visa offered by the Philippine Government: immigrant and non-immigrant visas.
+There are two main classes of Philippine visas: immigrant and non-immigrant.
 People looking to travel to the Philippines for tourism purposes will need to apply for a non-immigrant tourist visa.

-It is worth noting that the Philippines allows citizens of many countries, including all European Union member countries, Argentina and Canada to travel visa-free for short stays of up to 30 days.
+The Philippines allows citizens of many countries, including Japan, to travel visa-free for short stays of up to 30 days.

-For stays exceeding the 30-day limit, most travelers will need to obtain a visa in order to visit the Philippines.
-Again, travelers are advised to check whether or not they will require a visa before making any travel plans.
+For stays exceeding the 30-day limit, Japanese passport holders will need to obtain a visa in order to visit the Philippines.

-Eligible travelers will be able to apply for a Philippine eTA visa online from Japan without having to visit a local embassy or consulate.
-The process of applying for the Philippine eTA tourist permit is relatively simple and takes a few minutes to complete.
+Eligible travelers will be able to apply for a Philippine eTA visa waiver online from Japan without having to visit a local embassy or consulate.
+The process for applying for the Philippine eTA tourist permit is relatively simple and takes a few minutes to complete.

-Since Japanese citizens are allowed visa-free entry into the Philippines for up to 30 days, deciding whether or not to obtain an eTA authorization will require the traveler(s) to assess their plans.
-If the traveler(s) know beforehand that they will need to stay in the country beyond the 30-day limit, they can either apply for an extension after they arrive in the country or they can apply for a visa before entering the country.
+Deciding whether or not to obtain an eTA authorization will require the traveler(s) to assess their plans.
+If the Japanese visitors know beforehand that they will need to stay in the country beyond the 30-day limit, they can either request an extension after they arrive in the Philippines or they can apply for a visa before entering the country.
 Either way, fees apply.

 Travel Documents and eTA Requirements for Japanese Citizens

-Before a foreigner begins the application for the online eTA visa, they must ensure that they meet the requirements set by the Philippine Government for traveling to the country.
+Before a foreigner begins the application for the online eTA visa waiver, they must ensure that they meet the requirements set by the Philippine Government for traveling to the country.
 These include:

-Philippine immigration officials interview travelers by asking them certain security questions and the travelers are expected to answer them honestly and accurately.
-Travelers must also be prepared to present any necessary travel documents and a printed copy of their eTA permit.
-The outcome of the interview determines whether or not an individual traveler will be allowed to enter the Philippines.
+Philippine immigration officials interview foreigners by asking them certain security questions and all individuals are expected to answer these honestly and accurately.
+Tourists must also be prepared to present any necessary travel documents and a printed copy of their eTA permit.
+The outcome of the interview determines whether or not a person will be allowed to enter the Philippines.

 Philippines eTA Application from Japan

-This form will ask the traveler to list some personal and passport details, a valid email address as well as valid credit/debit card information.
+This form will ask the applicant to list some personal and passport details, a valid email address as well as valid credit/debit card information.

 It is imperative that the information provided on the online application form matches the information shown on the traveler’s passport.
-Otherwise, the traveler can be denied entry to the Philippines on the basis of having an invalid visa.
+Otherwise, foreigners can be denied entry to the Philippines on the basis of having an invalid permit.

-How Long Does It Take to Get an eTA for the Philippines?
+How Long Does It Take to Get a Philippines eTA from Japan?

-After the application is submitted, the applicant can expect to hear back on the status of their application within 3 business days.
+After the request is submitted, the applicant can expect to hear back on the status of the review within 3 business days.
 In some cases, it can take longer than that depending on if there is any additional processing required on the application.

-If the traveler’s application is approved, the eTA visa will be sent via email.
-The traveler will then need to keep a copy of the eTA visa on their mobile phone/handheld device and also take a printed copy of the visa on an A4 sheet of paper with them to the Philippine port of entry.
+If the application is approved, the eTA visa waiver will be sent via email.
+The traveler will then need to bring both a digital and printed copy of the permit with them to the Philippine border.

-Please note that each traveler should have a separate sheet of paper for their eTA visa in order to pass the security check at the Philippine border/port of entry.
+Please note that each eTA holder should have a separate sheet of paper for their eTA visa waiver in order to pass the security check at the Philippine border/port of entry.

-Before traveling to the Philippines, travelers must ensure that they have a valid ticket for onward travel.
-Most airlines will check it before allowing people to board the departure flight to the Philippines and in some cases, travelers might have to buy one on the spot in order to go ahead with their travel plans.
+Before traveling to the Philippines, foreigners must ensure that they have a valid ticket for onward travel.
+Most airlines will check it before allowing people to board the departure flight to the Philippines and in some cases, tourists might have to buy one on the spot in order to go ahead with their travel plans.